Estimated reading time: 5 minutes

 Talk to employees and continually look for ways to keep them engaged.
 It will be time and money well spent.

-Without customers, there is no business, and satisfied customers are dependent on great employees who are engaged with the organization.
+Without customers, there is no business, and satisfied customers depend on great employees who are engaged with the organization.

 6. Emergency Preparedness